-Hospital Episode Statistics (HES) data suggest that we see a minimum of between 450,000 and 700,000 episodes of pneumonia annually in England.
+Hospital Episode Statistics (HES) data suggest that we see a minimum of 450,000 - 700,000 episodes of pneumonia annually in England.
 Between 1.2% and 10% of adults admitted to hospital with community-acquired pneumonia are managed in an intensive care unit, and for these patients the risk of dying is over 30% (NICE, 2016).
 More than half of pneumonia-related deaths occur in people older than 84 years.